Spring has arrived early in the Okanagan and so has the time for foraging wild plants you can eat.

 Please note, also morals are easy to identify, if you have any doubt about a mushroom, don’t keep it!

 This blog is only meant to stir your interest in wild edible plants.
-They are much more wild food available in spring, like Claytonia, a great salad leaf and Primrose, another salad green.
+There are many other wild foods available in spring, like Claytonia, a great salad leaf and Primrose, another salad green.

 But I will talk more about them in another blog.
 I am anxious to go outside for the hunt and find these wonderful wild edible plants.
 Since I started with geocaching a while back, I might as well look for some caches as well.